 This was the first short story that I ever completed as an adult; back in 2013 when I had first joined the Houston Writers Guild and attended weekly critique sessions.
 I highly recommend meeting other authors, especially when you’re just starting out in your writing career.

 ‘Blood On The Potomac’ has all my favorite things romance, violence, and a mysterious woman that will kick your ass if you call her the wrong name.
-I had completed a novel, but need to really finesse it (and get through more of volume two) before Mad Girl’s Publishing releases a full length novel based on this story.
+I loved it so much I based a novel, ‘Unseen’, on the story which you can find out more about here.

 Blood On The Potomac

 Now, I stand outside his row house, two blocks from the metro rail we both rode.
-A faint drizzle made a mist under the streetlight, but there was no sign of me as I stood in the darkness watching him.
-My decade of training made me invisible.
+A faint drizzle makes a mist under the streetlight, but there is no sign of me as I standin the darkness watching him.
+My decade of training makes me invisible.

-The only light on in his house came from the television, making his stained undershirt and overgrown gray facial hair visible.
+The only light on in his house comes from the television, making his stained undershirt and overgrown gray facial hair visible.
 He lifts up his Underdog Atlantic Lager to his crusted lips and changes the channel.
 A crimson glow washes over him.
-A smile crosses his pock marked face as a childlike, scantily clad, Asian girl stands up from
+A smile crosses his pock marked-face as a childlike, scantily clad Asian girl stands up from between his knees.

-I check my watch to verify how long it had been.
+I check my watch to verify how long it has been.
 She was a trooper, working him for forty-five minutes.
-Maybe heʼd been thinking about his responsibilities and that clouded his pleasure, since I doubt the whore was at fault.
+Maybe he’d been thinking about his responsibilities and that clouded his pleasure, since I doubt the whore is at fault.

-He threw a wad of cash at her which she tucks into her neon pink tube top, then rushes out of the room and down the steps back to whatever dark corner sheʼd been picked up at.
+He throws a wad of cash at her which she tucks into her neon pink tube top, before rushing out of the room and down the steps back to whatever dark corner she’d been picked up at.

 Just then my phone lights up.

 I turn it off without responding and stroll across the narrow street up the uneven concrete steps, and rap on the door.
-After some grumbling he swung it half open.
+After some grumbling he swings it half open.

 I push the door open, exposing the trash pile he calls a home.
 I waltz right past him.

-His eyes narrow, lips purse, as I kick the door closed with my boot, and push him onto the couch.
-He springs up.
+His eyes narrow and lips purse as I kick the door closed with my boot and push him onto the couch.

-“You know why Iʼm here.”
-It was a statement, not a question as my body squared with his.
+“You know why I’m here.”
+It is a statement, not a question as my body squares with his.

 “Oh yeah, I was gonna give that to you Sam.
-To give to her, ya know?”
-His eyes wide and wet, mouth slightly open.
+To give to her, ya know His eyes are wide and wet, his mouth slightly open.

-I toss the bag by the door, itʼs weight making a loud thump, rattling the windows.
+I toss the bag by the door.
+Its weight makes a loud thump, rattling the windows.

-Startled with the sound, his shoulders hunch as he folds in on himself.
-Our eyes lock, a tear running down his cheek.
+Startled by the sound, his shoulders hunch as he folds in on himself.
+Our eyes lock, and a tear runs down his cheek.